resposito2686/Python_Projects/README.md

 * An easy to use GUI that helps the user quickly generate the files they need.
 * Comes with tools to build the application into an executable that can run on any Windows system.

-*Note: both of these projects were completed during my employement at Positioning Universal Inc. I do not claim any copyright or patten on these projects and present them here as an example of my work*
+*Note: both of these projects were completed during my employement at Positioning Universal Inc. I do not claim any copyright or patent on these projects and present them here as an example of my work*